babrar/knowledge-base/notes/snowflake/Snowflake Tutorial Notes.md

 - LATERAL FLATTEN
 - TABLE FLATTEN

-Flattening works by taking a param to the `FLATTEN` function and for each occurenence of that param in a nested data structure, it places that occurence in a new row. i.e. this analogous to sifiting through multiple twitter tweets (each in its own row) and finding the hashtags for each tweet (one tweet can have multiple hashtags).
+Flattening works by taking a param to the `FLATTEN` function and for each occurrence of that param in a nested data structure, it places that occurrence in a new row. i.e. this analogous to sifting through multiple twitter tweets (each in its own row) and finding the hashtags for each tweet (one tweet can have multiple hashtags).
 The hashtags would then be placed into separate rows of their own upon flattening.

 The LATERAL modifier joins the provided table with the flattened data .
 That way, we can SELECT columns that are not directly present in the flatten operation.